How to Prepare for Christmas Guests in the Home

 One of the best parts of the Christmas season is spending time with family and friends.
-Having guests to stay can be stressful especially over the festive period as it can be easy to over-stretch yourself making sure every little detail is perfect for your loved ones.
-However, with some forward-thinking and planning you can make sure that their stay is enjoyable for both you and your visitors, The LuxPad shares how to prepare for Christmas guests in the home…
+Having guests to stay can be stressful especially over the festive period as it can be so easy to over-stretch yourself making sure every little detail is perfect for your loved ones.
+But, with some forward-thinking and planning you can make sure that their stay is enjoyable for both you and your visitors.
+Read our tips on how to prepare for Christmas guests in the home…

 Bedside tables and wardrobe space are ideal for making your guests feel at home during their stay and don’t forget ambient bedside table lighting for reading.
 If space allows you could also add a chair or desk for visitors to be able to relax in their own space whilst there.
-Along with soft sheets, fluffy towels are also essential for guests and these should be left out easily for them to spot as they arrive, so they can have a hot bath or shower if they have travelled far.
-Make sure the room also includes cosy finishing touches to really make the space stand out.
-Rugs, cushions and a thick throw at the edge of the bed will all create a warm and inviting atmosphere.
+Along with soft sheets, fluffy towels are also essential for guests and these should be left out easily for them to spot as they arrive, so they can have a hot bath or shower if they have traveled far.
+Make sure the room also includes cozy finishing touches to really make the space stand out.
+Rugs, pillows and a thick throw at the edge of the bed will all create an inviting atmosphere.

 Set the Table in Style

-Once the main aspects of guests staying have been taken care of, you can look to those small little luxuries which will make the experience even more special for your visitors.
-Simple white bathrobes or slippers will give your guest room a luxurious hotel feel and are perfect for your guests to wrap up in when lounging in their room.
-To take the luxury hotel feel that one step further, you can also add the token chocolate to the pillows and include basic tea and coffee making facilities on a tray so your guests can enjoy their morning beverage from the comfort of their room whilst also giving you a few precious more minutes peace before you start preparing breakfast.
+Once the main aspects of guests staying have been taken care of, you can look to those small little indulgences which will make the experience even more special for your visitors.
+Simple white bathrobes or slippers will give your guest room a high-end hotel feel and are perfect for your guests to wrap up in when lounging in their room.
+To take the luxury hotel feel that one step further, you can also add the token chocolate to the cushions and include basic tea and coffee making facilities) on a tray so your guests can enjoy their morning beverage from the comfort of their room whilst also giving you a few precious more minutes peace before you start preparing breakfast.